meta-models/meta-oss-cookbook/post-training/README.md

 Those figures exclude activations, temporary buffers, and the generator used by RL.

 Each recipe's banner states only hardware it was actually verified on.
-RL support in TorchTitan moves fast: a change that landed on 2026-09-13 ([#4535](https://github.com/pytorch/torchtitan/pull/4535)) made 30B Muse Glimmer RL stop fitting on a single 8x95 GB node, including upstream's own reference config.
-The RL recipe pins a known-good commit and explains why.

 ## Next steps